rivtlib-dev/rivtlib.github.io/README.rst

 tags
 ====

-rivt tags are typically entered at the end of line and are processed per API function.
+rivt tags are typically entered at the end of a line and are processed per API function.
 Line tags apply to a single line.
 Block tags appy to blocks of text.

 ::